 We live in a momentous time in western society, indeed a time such has never before been in human history, a time that can truly be described as unique.
 The characteristic that marks its uniqueness is rapid and constant ‘Change’.
 It is a time in which we are seeing the slow motion collapse of western civilization, a civilization shaped by a Christendom that is now but a distant echo.
 There has appeared a wormhole in the fabric of history that has sucked most of western society out of its Christendom universe into a mosaic of parallel universes where the church is not.

 In the context of the current and ongoing cultural meltdown, the idea that a church model that developed for the pastoral maintenance of existing Christian congregations, and that thrived in a Christianized European society, can continue to be the main vehicle for the equivalent of ‘Mission Africa’ would seem to be highly improbable to say the least.
-The decline in current attendance statistics clearly confirms that improbability.
+The decline in current attendance, youth involvement, number of conversions, and rising average congregational age statistics clearly confirms that improbability.

 Across the western world generally the church is in serious decline with mission endeavours generally failing to turn the tide.
-The reasons for this lack of missional fruitfulness are of course complex but the thesis underlying the ‘Unbounded Church’ concept is that to a large extent it is due to what can be called the ‘More and Better Delusion’’.
-This is the delusion that persisting with the largely unsuccessful missional strategies of the 20th century, and maintaining a Sunday-Centric, In-Drag (aimed at bringing (dragging) non-Christians from their worlds into our church sevices), Christendom-form (SIC) church model but trying to do them ‘More and Better’ will produce better results.
-This persistence continues despite the clear evidence that a radical ‘Paradigm Shift’ is required.
+The reasons for this lack of missional fruitfulness are of course complex but the thesis underlying the ‘Unbounded Church’ concept is that the need is for a radical ‘Paradigm Shift’ to ‘Something Completely Different’.
+This means ridding ourselves of the largely unsuccessful missional strategies of the 20th century, and also any residual idea that maintaining a Sunday-Centric, In-Drag (aimed at bringing (dragging) non-Christians from their worlds into our church sevices), Christendom-form (SIC) church model can be made to achieve better missional results.

 Indeed something Albert Einstein once said is highly relevant-